viritin/vaadin-flow-archetypes/README.md

-# vaadin-flow-archetypes
+# Archetypes for Vaadin 10+

+*The missing Vaadin 10+ archetypes*

-The missing Vaadin 10+ archetypes
+The project contains three basic archetypes for Vaadin 10+ (aka Flow).